Taran Carter : Represented Artist

 Taran Carter's music has been described as having a 'quasi-populist vocabulary', 'a distinctive compositional voice, precociously adept at orchestration and form', and as 'not compromising in terms of inventiveness'.
 He has written music for orchestras and wind bands, two operas, seven musicals, two concerti (percussion & flute), many chamber works, pop songs, educational works and two songs to which the Australian synchronised swimming team performed at the 2000 Sydney Olympic Games.

-Other highlights in Taran's career include the sold-out premiere season of his first opera, Busking Hugs, (commissioned by Opera Australia) in 2001 and the Melbourne Symphony Orchestra commission and premiere of Moondani Music in 2004, earning him the reputation of 'a name to watch'.
+Other highlights in Taran's career include the sold-out premiere season of his first opera, Busking Hugs, (commissioned and performed by Opera Australia) and the Melbourne Symphony Orchestra commission and premiere of Moondani Music earning him the reputation of 'a name to watch'.

-Taran studied composition at the Victorian College of the Arts under the tutelage of Mark Pollard, Julian Yu, Johanna Selleck and Stuart Greenbaum.
-He has a keen interest in music education and has created many works for student ensembles and books of etudes for clarinet and saxophone; subsequently had several works included on the AMEB and ABRSM syllabi.
+Taran has a keen interest in music education and has created many works for student ensembles.
+Taran subsequently has several works included on the AMEB and ABRSM syllabi.
 It was as a school teacher that Taran met the author Scott Hatcher with whom he has since written several musical theatre works, including Sanctuary Springs and H2Oh! and the song-cycle Odes to the Baglady in A minor.

-Taran has composed a musical adaptation of Animal Farm co-written with one of Australia's most loved authors, John Marsden.
+In 2016 Taran composed a musical adaptation of Animal Farm co-written with one of Australia's most loved authors, John Marsden.
 It was premiered in December 2016 in Kyneton, Victoria.
 In 2017 Marsden and Carter premiered their second stage show together, Marco Polo.

 Studied with